os-fpga/1st-CLaaS/README.md

 # Status

-While the layer is intended to be generic, in its current form, this repo contains both generic functionality and components that are specific to the initial demonstration application -- a Mandelbrot image generator.
+While the layer is intended to be generic, in its current form, this repo contains both generic functionality and components that are specific to the initial demonstration application -- a [Mandelbrot explorer](tree/master/apps/mandelbrot).

 # Project description